f5devcentral/f5-big-iq-lab/docs/class6/module3/lab4.rst

 |image44|

-Log in to BOS—vBIGIP01 using the TMUI link in lab environment and confirm that your deployment was successful.
+Login to BOS—vBIGIP01 using the TMUI link in lab environment and confirm that your deployment was successful.

 You should now see the **BIQAppVS** on the Network Map.